Will Cinemark Holdings Inc. (CNK) benefit from Wall Street bulls Calls?

 Cinemark Holdings Inc. (CNK): Who are the competitors?

-The company’s main competitors (and peers) include AMC Entertainment Holdings Inc. (AMC) that is trading 373.66% up over the past 12 months and The Marcus Corporation (MCS) that is 105.52% higher over the same period.
-Reading International Inc. (RDI) is 87.68% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -1.03% from the last report on Feb 11, 2021 to stand at a total of 22.47 million short shares sold with a short interest ratio of 5.06.
+The company’s main competitors (and peers) include AMC Entertainment Holdings Inc. (AMC) that is trading 211.78% up over the past 12 months and The Marcus Corporation (MCS) that is 88.11% higher over the same period.
+Reading International Inc. (RDI) is 100.00% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 1.02% from the last report on Mar 14, 2021 to stand at a total of 22.24 million short shares sold with a short interest ratio of 5.06.